Apply to McAfee

-Applicants for admission to the McAfee School of Theology are required to have a regionally accredited bachelor's degree with a liberal arts core or proof of an equivalent degree from a foreign university.
+Applicants for admission to the McAfee School of Theology at Mercer University are required to have a regionally accredited bachelor's degree with a liberal arts core or proof of an equivalent degree from a foreign university.
 Admission will be based on your total profile (undergraduate GPA, personal information you supply, letters of recommendation, and/or interviews).
 A minimum grade point average of 2.75 overall and 3.0 in your major is normally required.
 Ultimate approval of admission to the M.Div. or M.A.C.M. program is given by the Dean.
-The application deadline for Fall 2013 is July 1 and Spring 2014 is November 11, 2013.
+The application deadline for Fall is July 1 and Spring is November 15.

-For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through the College of Continuing and Professional Studies in Atlanta.
+For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through Penfield College in Atlanta.
 For more information about these programs, contact Mercer's Office of Undergraduate Admission.

 MDiv/MACM Application Process

 We are glad you are interested in applying to McAfee.
 Below are the requirements for applying.
 If you have any questions, please do not hesitate to ask.

 - Four Typed Essays - (Questions are in the application)

 - Official Transcripts from all higher educational institutions previously attended